• Skip to primary navigation

 Castle Rock Hike: Big Bear’s Best Vantage Point

-At a short two miles round trip, this beautiful hike takes you from the highway running through Big Bear up to a massive collection of granite stones that provides a fantastic vista of one of Southern California’s best mountain towns.
+At a short two miles round trip, this beautiful hike takes you from the highway running through Big Bear up to a massive collection of granite stones that provide a fantastic vista of one of Southern California’s best mountain towns.
 It is short but steep and is a great way to see Big Bear from a different point of view.
 Here is all the information.

 Details